Indang–Alfonso Road

-The Indang–Alfonso Road is a 18.51 km, two-to-five lane, tertiary road that connects the municipalities of Indang and Alfonso in Cavite, Philippines.
+The Indang–Alfonso Road, officially known as the Indang–Alfonso via Luksuhin Road, is a 18.51 km, two-to-five lane, secondary road that connects the municipalities of Indang and Alfonso in Cavite, Philippines.
+Previously a tertiary road, it was upgraded as National Route 402-1 (N402-1) of the Philippine highway system.

 Alternative names

+The road is officially known as it longer name, Indang–Alfonso via Luksuhin Road, as it traverses barangay Luksuhin in Alfonso, Cavite.

 At the poblacion of Indang and Alfonso, the road has local alternative names.
 In Indang, it locally known as R. Jeciel, A. Mabini, J. Dimabiling, and Binambangan Streets, while in Alfonso, it is locally known as Avinante Road and Mabini Street, respectively.
 Its section between the Alfonso poblacion and Tagaytay–Nasugbu Highway is also known as Luksuhin–Mangas Road and Mangas–Alfonso Road.